 Fagus sylvatica likes sun or partial shade and does well on almost any well-drained soil (acid or alkaline), but is not suitable for heavy clay or wet sites where Hornbeam hedging (a very similar looking leaf and a species which also goes copper coloured in Autumn) is a more successful option - see also our full range of native hedging plants.
 Though it is suitable for windy sites and is suitable as a dense windbreak hedge, it may not keep all of its winter leaves in very exposed (particularly coastal) positions.

 Beech forms a super formal hedge but its also a very good component in a native mixed hedge providing some winter colour and an important wildlife shelter when the remainder of the fully deciduous hedge loses its leaves.
 If you are looking for Purple Beech hedging (often called Copper Beech), please click here.

 See our colourful alternatives in our colourful foliage section.
 If you have any questions on this species, please give us a call on 01257 263 873.

 As one of our most popular hedge species, we sell an awful lot of Beech hedging each year but we're also familiar with customers asking for hedges similar to Beech hedging, especially if they are planting in sites prone to waterlogging, drought or heavy clay soils.
 In this instance, we advise that instead of Beech hedging, you should plant Hornbeam hedging.
 Similar in appearance, Hornbeam hedging copes better with difficult planting situations and will still retain some of its foliage throughout Winter.
-If you're planting site is suitable for Beech hedging, but you're looking for a slightly different aesthetic, we also recommend Purple Beech hedging or Copper Beech hedging as it is also known.
+If your planting site is suitable for Beech hedging, but you're looking for a slightly different aesthetic, we also recommend Purple Beech hedging or Copper Beech hedging as it is also known.

 Planting a Beech hedge